-Big Life recognises that staff, volunteers and visitors may wish to have their personal mobile phones with them for use in case of emergency.
-However, in recognition of the potential for personal mobile phones and cameras to be used inappropriately and breach safeguarding, personal mobile phones are not to be used during working hours by staff working within our children, young people and family settings.
-We expect them to be completely attentive during their hours of working.
+Big Life recognises that staff, volunteers, and visitors may wish to have their personal mobile phones with them for use in case of emergency.
+However, in recognition of the potential for personal mobile phones and cameras to be used inappropriately and breach safeguarding, personal mobile phones are not to be used during working hours by staff working within children's services as we expect them to be completely attentive during their hours of working.
+The only exception for this would be where the employee is required to have a phone or smart watch/device with them for medical requirements.
 There is guidance on the use of personal mobile phones within the mobile phone policy.